 Tuition Deferment Policy

-- Student whose employers will reimburse all or part of the tution may ask the College to defer that portion of their tuition bill until the term is completed.
+- Students whose employers will reimburse all or part of their tuition may ask the College to defer that portion of their tuition bill until the term is completed.

 Please send all mail to: